tskit-dev/tstrait/benchmarks/README.md

 `PerfJITEventListener`, so nothing writes a `/tmp/perf-<pid>.map` or a jitdump and the kernel shows up as raw addresses under `[JIT]`.
 Use `--counters` for attribution inside the kernel.
-What perf does give is the split between the kernel, the numba runtime, the interpreter and LLVM compilation, with the typed list functions resolved by name — which is how to size the typed list overhead:
+What perf does give is the split between the kernel, the interpreter, LLVM compilation and the numba runtime:

 ```
-64.42%  [JIT] tid 4722                    <- the kernel
+59.19%  [JIT] tid 23771                   <- the kernel
-12.18%  python3.11                        <- setup
+19.24%  python3.11                        <- setup
- 6.27%  libc.so.6
- 6.02%  libllvmlite.so                    <- compilation, not work
+11.78%  libllvmlite.so                    <- compilation, not work
- 4.93%  _helperlib.cpython-311-...so      <- numba_list_append, numba_list_resize
+ 4.14%  [kernel.kallsyms]
+ 1.75%  libc.so.6
 ```

+The numba runtime does not appear at all: the descent allocates nothing per node, so there is no `_helperlib` row.

 That is `--repeats 10`; the setup is a fixed few seconds, so raise `--repeats` until the `[JIT]` share stops moving.